GA-MEB/js-basics-hw/README.md

 it might be appropriate to call `app` an **API**, or "application programming interface".

-Here is some documentation on the different methods available on `app`.
+Here are the different methods on `app` that you can call.

--   `listFilms(columnNames)` : Lists info on Star Wars films in the console. `columnNames` is an array of property names -- it allows us to choose which properties of the different films we want to see.
+-   `app.listFilms(columnNames)` : Lists info on Star Wars films in the console. `columnNames` is an array of property names -- it allows us to choose which properties of the different films we want to see.
 Permitted column names are 'title', 'year', 'directors', and 'rottentomatoes'.
 If no columns are specified, this method will show all of the properties of each movie.

--   `listWorlds(columnNames)` : Lists planets that appear in the Star Wars films.
+-   `app.listWorlds(columnNames)` : Lists planets that appear in the Star Wars films.
 As with `listFilms`, the values in `columnNames` determine which properties of the different worlds to show, and if no columns are specified, `listWorlds` will show all of the properties of each 'world'.
 Permitted column names are 'name', 'climate', 'appearances', and 'significance'.

--   `lightsaber(bladeChars)` : Prints an ASCII lightsaber in the console.
+-   `app.lightsaber(bladeChars)` : Prints an ASCII lightsaber in the console.
     `bladeChars` is string of characters that get used to draw the blade of the lightsaber.

--   `roll()` : What does this one do?
+-   `app.roll()` : What does this one do?
 It's a mystery!
 This function doesn't need any arguments.
 If you want to stop this function before it finishes running, type `CTRL` + `c` to kill the process.

 ### Testing Your Work